apache/airflow/BREEZE.rst

   --disable-mysql-client-installation
           Disables installation of the mysql client which might be problematic if you are building image in controlled environment.
 Only valid for production image.

+  --disable-mssql-client-installation
+          Disables installation of the mssql client which might be problematic if you are building image in controlled environment.
+Only valid for production image.

   --constraints-location